docQodly/docs/docs/language/CollectionClass.md

 You designate the callback to be executed to filter collection elements using either:

-- *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods,
+- *formula* (recommended syntax), a [formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods,
-- or *methodName*, the name of a project method (text).
+- or *methodName*, the name of a project method (string).

 The callback is called with the parameter(s) passed in *param* (optional) and an object in first parameter (*$1*).
 The callback can perform any test, with or without the parameter(s) and must return **true** for each element fulfilling the condition and thus, to push to the new collection.